Registering for Courses

 - DSC7 - 2-way on your own computer outside of Virginia

-If you have any questions about which location or course section you should choose, please contact your Site Director, academic advisor, or one of our national representatives.
+If you have any questions about which location or course section you should choose, please contact your Site Director, academic advisor, or one of our customer service representatives.